 RAND function is typically used to introduce randomness of some kind in your data.
 In the following example, it is used to perform sampling within your wider dataset.

 Tip: Keep in mind that for larger datasets the application displays only a sample of them.
-This method of randomization is applied when the panel is applied to the full dataset during job execution.
+This method of randomization is applied to the full dataset during job execution.